fenago/puppet-course/quickstart/md/Lab_5.md

 Puppet will read all the files in the `facts.d/` directory and extract all the `key=value` pairs from each one.

-Text files work well for simple facts (those that return a single value).
-If your external facts need to return structured data (arrays or hashes, for example), you can use a YAML or JSON file instead to do this.
-We\'ll be learning more about YAML in the next lab, but for now, if you need to build structured external facts, consult the Puppet documentation for details.

-It\'s common to set up external facts like this at build time, perhaps as part of an automated bootstrap script (see [Lab 12],
-[*Putting it all together*], for more about the bootstrap process).

 ### Creating executable facts